fommil/fpmortals/manuscript/complete.md

 ### `StrictTree` and `Tree`

-Both `StrictTree` and `Tree` are implementations of a *Rose Tree*, a tree structure with an unbounded number of branches in every node.
+Both `StrictTree` and `Tree` are implementations of a *Rose Tree*, a tree structure with an unbounded number of branches in every node (unfortunately built from standard library collections for legacy reasons):

 {lang="text"}
 ~~~~~~~~